A Guide to Crack Cocaine Addiction & Abuse

 Crack cocaine is a highly addictive drug and challenging to quit without professional support and intervention.
 When you are ready to take the brave steps to overcome crack cocaine addiction and abuse, there are treatment options to help you regain your independence and your life.

-Outpatient services include free support and assistance.
+Outpatient services include free NHS services.
 For those who find themselves or a loved one in a high-risk or life-threatening situation, the NHS may provide a medically assisted detox although this is in exceptional circumstances.
 By consulting with your GP you can be referred to a free outpatient programme.
 You can also apply for self-referral to enter an outpatient programme in the UK.
 Most free treatment programmes will place individuals on a waiting list.

-There are also helpful groups that you can reach out to for therapy.
-Support groups such as NA and CA are available for those struggling with cocaine and crack cocaine addiction.
+Support groups such as NA and CA are also available for those struggling with cocaine and crack cocaine addiction, and provide immense support for long term recovery.

 If you are unsure about the options available to you and you need assistance with finding treatment, please feel free to contact us.
 We are here to help you with the care and support required to overcome obstacles and fight addiction.